vandycknick/nvd.codes/content/posts/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

 username    54  0.0  0.0  10604  3296 pts/0    R+   10:35   0:00 ps aux
 ```

 But what if you want to run and manage your own setup without using `Docker on Windows`.
 Well, that's possible too!
 Remember we are running on a full Linux kernel now.
-So for whatever distro you are using at the moment, you can follow the standard docker installation instructions for that distribution.
-I'm mainly using Ubuntu so let me walk you through the process of setting this up.
+So, for whatever distro you are using now, you can follow the standard docker installation instructions for that distribution.
+I'm using Ubuntu so let me walk you through the process of setting this up.
 If you are running another distro have a look at the docker documentation here: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

 ## Installation